American Idiot

 * While we can't positively confirm which session these songs belong to, their absence from the 20th Anniversary Edition of American Idiot suggests they may have originated during the earlier Cigarettes & Valentines sessions (see session below).

-Recording Notes
+Session Notes

 'The Pedestrian' and 'Broadway' were re-recorded for their 2008 side project album Stop Drop And Roll!!! under the Foxboro Hot Tubs moniker, while 'Horseshoes & Handgrenades' and 'Walk Away' were re-recorded for 21st Century Breakdown and ¡Tre! respectively.